-Option 4: You can have the plan premium and Part D late enrollment penalty taken out of your monthly Social Security check
+Option 4: You can have the plan premium taken out of your monthly Social Security check

 You can have the plan premium and Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact Customer Service for more information on how to pay your plan premium and penalty this way.
+Contact Customer Service for more information on how to pay your plan and penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)